-This date in National Hockey League history has been a somber one for fans in Montreal as they lost one of the biggest legends and a great goaltender played his final game for them.
-Also, there were plenty of netminders who had memorable performances, a handful of franchise records were set or tied and milestones were reached on Long Island.
+This date in National Hockey League history has been a somber one for fans in Montreal as they lost one of the biggest legends, and a great goaltender played his final game for them.
+Also, plenty of netminders had memorable performances, a handful of franchise records were set or tied, and milestones were reached on Long Island.

 The Hockey World Loses a Legend

-Beliveau played in 17 straight Stanley Cup Playoffs from 1954 to 1971.
+Beliveau played in the Stanley Cup Playoffs in every season from 1954 to 1971.
 In 162 total postseason games, he scored 79 goals and 176 points.
 He won the Stanley Cup 10 times in his career, including five straight between 1956 and 1960.
 The final game of his remarkable run was Game 7 of the 1971 Stanley Cup Final against the Chicago Blackhawks.
 He went out as champion, the perfect ending to his legendary career.

 Roy’s Last Hooray

 The Detroit Red Wings blew out the Canadiens 11-1 on Dec.
 2, 1995, to match the most goals ever scored against the Habs.
 Vyacheslav Kozlov scored four times, Sergei Fedorov had a goal and four assists, and Igor Larionov finished with a goal and three assists to give Montreal their worst home loss in franchise history.